15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Stages of Gum Disease

-Gingivitis: Gingivitis is the first stage of gum disease.
-During this stage, the gums become inflamed and may bleed upon contact.
-This is the most common form of periodontal disease, and with an increased oral hygiene routine it can be treated without any permanent damage.
+Gingivitis is the first stage of gum disease.
+During this stage, the gums become swollen and sore and may bleed easily.
+This stage of gum disease is common.
+With a better oral hygiene routine, you can easily treat gingivitis without any permanent damage.

-Initial Periodontitis: Inital Periodontitis is the second stage of periodontal disease.
+Initial Periodontitis is the second stage of periodontal disease.
 During this stage, the infection begins to spread further into the pockets of gum tissue.
-Bacteria can become caught in inflamed gum tissue pockets.
-Gums may appear to be inflamed, bleed often, hurt to touch and begin to form pockets around teeth.
-This stage is still reversible, and damage is not permanent if caught and treated properly.
+Bacteria is present in the inflamed gum tissue pockets.

-Advanced Periodontitis: The final stage of periodontal disease is known as advanced periodontitis.
+The final stage of periodontal disease is advanced periodontitis.
 Once a patient has reached this stage, they have lost a significant amount of bone and damage is irreversible.
-Patients’ gums will appear inflamed and red, and they will ache often.
-Tooth loss is also a major concern at this stage.
-Treatment is highly recommended and can be used to manage the infection and preserve the remaining tooth and gum structure.

-Signs & Symptoms of Gum Disease
+Signs and Symptoms of Gum Disease

 • Bleeding gums